The Penelopiad: Plot

 During her narrative, Penelope expresses opinions on several people, addresses historical misconceptions, and comments on life in Hades.
 She is most critical of Helen whom Penelope blames for ruining her life.
-Penelope identifies Odysseus' specialty as making people look like fools and wonders why his stories have survived so long, despite being an admitted liar.
+Penelope identifies Odysseus's specialty as making people look like fools and wonders why his stories have survived so long, despite being an admitted liar.
 She dispels the rumour that she slept with Amphinomus and the rumour that she slept with all the suitors and consequently gave birth to Pan.

 Between chapters in which Penelope is narrating, the twelve maids speak on topics from their point-of-view.
 They lament their childhood as slaves with no parents or playtime, sing of freedom, and dream of being princesses.
 They contrast their lives to Telemachus' and wonder if they would have killed him as a child if they knew he would kill them as a young man.
 They blame Penelope and Eurycleia for allowing them to unjustly die.
 In Hades, they haunt both Penelope and Odysseus.